protectione055/gfe_driver_gtx/README.md

 ../configure --enable-optimize --disable-debug --with-sortledton=/path/to/microbenchmark/build
 ```

-#### Bw-Graph
+#### GTX
-Currently we use the version on Anonymous GitHub at `https://anonymous.4open.science/r/GTX_v2-B9AC/README.md`.
+Currently we use the branch 'master' from 'https://github.com/Jiboxiake/GTX' .
-Follow the instruction in REAME to build Bw-Graph library.
-After the library has been built, configure the driver with:
+Follow the instruction in REAME to build GTX.
+After GTX has been built, configure the driver with:
 ```
 mkdir build && cd build
-../configure --enable-optimize --disable-debug --with-gtx=/path/to/Bw-Graph/build LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/Bw-Graph/build
+../configure --enable-optimize --disable-debug --with-gtx=/path/to/GTX/build LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/GTX/build
 export LD_LIBRARY_PATH
 ```